Community based mental health: A sustainable blended revenue business model.

 Outcome: Following Larter’s presentation of the business case and financial modelling to the Camcare board in September 2015, the board resolved to implement the proposed model subject to further internal assessment and the establishment of a project plan with KPIs.

 Larter has expertise in helping health organisations attract additional funding to maintain and extend its service offerings, whether through Medicare, other funding schemes or through funding applications.
-To learn more about how we can assist, contact Peter Larter, Director at Larter on 0402 125 567 or email email@example.com.
+To learn more about how we can assist, contact Peter Larter, Managing Director at Larter on 1800 527 837 or email firstname.lastname@example.org.